jdittrich/userNeedResearchBook/text/allURBook.md

 It is not that I think theory is superfluous and should be avoided by practitioners.
 I just want to empower beginners by providing a start in the field which is hands-on and leads to visible results.

-# User Need Research?
+# Introduction

-## Why you should so user research?
+## Why should I use the methods described in this book?

 User Need Research helps us to find out is how and why users do their work.
 This is different from usability testing.
 Testing is great for finding out about users problems, bugs and possibilities to tweak an existing product.
 However, usability tests tell you few